 - Locate your primary system boot partition.

-- Right-click the disk shown as (Disk x, Basic, Capacity, Online) on the left (Where it says Disk 0 as example in this image).
+- Right-click the disk shown as (Disk x, Basic, Capacity, Online) on the left (Where it says Disk 0 as shown in the image above).

 - Select Properties.